Earl Carroll Theatre

 KTLA's Gayle Anderson interviewing Escott O. Norton of LAHTF inside the Earl Carroll Theatre.
 Click the photo to see the clips

 A rendering of the new apartent complex to be build next to the Earl Carroll Theatre, shown here with the neon that will be restored.
 Click the photo to see the live segments with Gayle Anderson interviewing Escott O. Norton of LAHTF and representatives of Hollywood Heritage and the Art Deco Society of LA.

-LATEST UPDATE: On February 24, 2018, LAHTF held the first ever ALL ABOUT behind-the-scenes tour of the Earl Carroll Theatre.
+On February 24, 2018, LAHTF held the first ever ALL ABOUT behind-the-scenes tour of the Earl Carroll Theatre.
 Attended by over 200 enthusiastic members and followers, we were given complete access to the interior spaces of the theatre.
 Our coalition partners (Hollywood Heritage, L.A.
 Conservancy, and Art Deco Society of LA were invited as our guests and recognized for their efforts, and Essex Property Trust, the owner/developer with whom we negotiated for over 2 years, graciously allowed us the access for the tour.
-Pictures will be posted soon.
+Click here for photos from the event.

 CONSTRUCTION CONTINUES ON ADJOINING DEVELOPMENT Excavation of the site is almost complete.
 A huge pit now sits where the parking lot once was.
 The porte-cochere is protected by construction fencing, and the sides of the pit are shored up to protect the theatre.